User Commands lftp(1)

 set [var [val]]

 Set variable to given value.
-If the value is omitted, unset
+If the value is omitted, unset the variable.
+Variable name has

-See below for details.
-If set is called with no variable
+low for details.
+If set is called with no variable then only altered settings are listed.

-then only altered settings are listed.
-It can be changed by
+It can be changed by options:

 -a list all settings, including default values